Domenico Berardi

-Berardi began his club career with Sassuolo in 2012, helping the team win the Serie B title and earn promotion to Serie A in his debut season, later also being named the best player of the competition.
+Berardi began his club career with Sassuolo during the 2012–13 Serie B season, helping the team win the title and earn promotion to Serie A, being named the best player of the competition.
 His prolific performances in Serie A saw him emerge as one of Italy's most promising young footballers, and earned him the Bravo Award in 2015.
-He is currently Sassuolo's all-time record goal-scorer with over 100 goals in all competitions.
+He is Sassuolo's all-time top scorer, with over 100 goals in all competitions.

-He made his senior international debut with Italy in 2018, and was later a member of the squad that won UEFA Euro 2020.
+Berardi made his senior international debut with Italy in 2018, and was a member of the squad that won UEFA Euro 2020.